-This unit controls the multi-functions for the dash audio system as well as the rear observation system.
-The rear observation function will give a televised view of what is behind the motorhome.
+This system gives a televised view of what is behind the motorhome.
 It is used as an aid in backing the motorhome, and can also be used for greater field of vision when driving in heavy traffic.
-The above illustration is a representation only.
-Your actual system may look different than the one pictured.
+The picture is a representation only.
+Your actual system may look different than that pictured.